1. in some countries as part of a routine newborn screen

-The 17-hydroxyprogesterone (17-OHP) test is requested as part of newborn screening in children with ambiguous genitalia to detect congenital adrenal hyperplasia (CAH), a group of inherited disorders caused by specific gene mutations and associated with cortisol-related enzyme deficiencies (see ‘What is being tested’).
-About 90% of CAH cases are caused by a mutation in the CYP21A2 gene that leads to a 21-hydroxylase deficiency and to an increase of 17-OHP in the blood.
+TThe 17-hydroxyprogesterone (17-OHP) test can be part of a newborn screening programme in some countries.
+It is used to detect congenital adrenal hyperplasia (CAH), a group of inherited disorders caused by specific gene mutations associated with cortisol-related enzyme deficiencies (see ‘What is being tested’).
+About 90% of CAH cases are caused by a mutation in the CYP21A2 gene that leads to a 21-hydroxylase enzyme deficiency and to an increase of 17-OHP in the blood.

-Up to 75% of newborns affected by 21- hydroxylase deficiency CAH will also produce less aldosterone, a hormone that regulates the retention of salt.
-The loss of too much fluid and salt in the urine can lead to a life-threatening adrenal crisis also called "salt-wasting" crises.
+Newborns affected by severe 21- hydroxylase deficiency CAH may also produce less aldosterone, a hormone that regulates the retention of salt.
+The loss of too much fluid and salt in the urine can lead to a life-threatening "salt-wasting" crisis.

 Positive 17-OHP screening tests may be repeated, or other tests performed, such as androstenedione and testosterone.
-To confirm the diagnosis, if a 17-OHP test is abnormal, then an ACTH stimulation test may be also be requested as a follow-up test.
-Molecular genetic testing may be performed to detect CYP21A2 gene mutations that can cause the condition.
-A karyotype test may be requested as a follow-up test to detect chromosome disorders and to help determine a baby's sex.
-Electrolytes may be requested to measure the child’s sodium and potassium levels.
+An ACTH stimulation test may also be performed as a follow-up test.
+Molecular genetic testing may be performed to detect CYP21A2 gene mutations that cause the condition.
+A karyotype may be requested as a follow-up test to detect chromosome disorders and to help determine a baby's sex.
+Electrolytes are usually measured to help monitor the child’s blood sodium and potassium levels.

-Measurement of 17-OHP in the blood may also be used to aid in the diagnosis of CAH in older children and adults who may have a milder, "late-onset" form.
+Measurement of 17-OHP in the blood may also be used to aid the diagnosis of CAH in older children and adults who may have a milder "non-classical" form.

-If someone is diagnosed with 21-hydroxylase deficiency, treatment will involve suppressing ACTH production and replacement of the deficient cortisol with glucocorticoid treatment.
+If someone is diagnosed with 21-hydroxylase deficiency, treatment will involve replacement of the deficient cortisol with glucocorticoid treatment.
 A 17-OHP test may be used periodically to monitor the effectiveness of this treatment.

 A 17-OHP test may also sometimes be used, with other hormone tests, to help rule out CAH in people who have symptoms,such as hirsutism and irregular periods.
 This includes women with suspected polycystic ovarian syndrome (PCOS) and infertility, and rarely those with suspected adrenal or ovarian cancers.